-Perugini - Rational drug design targeting risk factors of infection and common age-related diseases
+Perugini - Rational inhibitor design targeting drug-resistant bacteria, noxious weeds, and common age-related diseases

 Dr Matthew Perugini

 Associate Professor, College of Science, Health and Engineering

 Resistance to common antibiotics and herbicides is on the rise.
 There is thus an urgent need to discover new anti-microbial and anti-herbal agents, and an equally urgent need to characterise new drug targets.
 The Perugini laboratory studies the structure, function, regulation and inhibition of essential oligomeric enzymes, such as dihydrodipicolinate synthase (DHDPS), from the diaminopimelate biosynthesis pathway of bacteria & plants.
 Given their essentiality and multivalent nature, these oligomeric enzymes serve as excellent targets for the development of new anti-infection therapeutics and agrichemicals.